Wilbur Ross warns Schrems II ruling could have ‘severe consequences’ for EU-US trade

 The Wall Street investor, who went on to become Donald Trump’s commerce secretary, said his department would continue to make resources available to Ireland’s business and Government.

-“Deepening our bi-lateral economic ties is essentiall to economic recovery for both our nations,” he said.
+“Deepening our bilateral economic ties is essential to economic recovery for both our nations,” he said.

 In his address, Mr Ross spoke of the strong bond between Ireland and the US, one that predated both countries’ independence.